 - inside information – material information which has not been publicly disclosed but which may influence the value of a capital market instrument or investor decision; and

 - ongoing information – all other information which must be publicly disclosed and is not inside information.

 The Capital Markets Board issued the Guideline on Material Events, which outlines the circumstances that must be disclosed to the public as inside information.
-Certain transactions conducted throughout the Merger and takeover bids are deemed to be inside information which must be publicly disclosed if the bid is likely to have any effect on a capital market instrument’s value or on investor decisions (Article 5.5 of the guideline).
+Certain transactions conducted throughout the Merger and takeover process are deemed to be inside information which must be publicly disclosed if they are likely to have any effect on a capital market instrument’s value or on investor decisions (Article 5.5 of the guideline).
 In addition, the proceedings which must be publically disclosed in a merger or takeover bid process, have been regulated separately under the related Communiqués (Article 10 of the Communiqué on Takeover Bids (Serial II, 26.1) and Article 8 of the Communiqué on Mergers and Demergers (Serial II, 23.2).

 How is stakebuilding regulated?